VA FileMan V. 22.2 Advanced User HTML Manual Banner

 File Creation

-The following example illustrates the file definition dialogue you see when creating a new file using the Modify File Attributes option.
+The following example illustrates the file definition dialogue you see when creating a new file using the Modify File Attributes [DIMODIFY] option.
 In this case, we will create the ORDER file (#100, a standard VA FileMan file):

 Select OPTION: MODIFY FILE ATTRIBUTES